 Maracle played for the Springfield Indians until 1931, when New York Rangers general manager Lester Patrick made the decision to bring Maracle up from their farm team in Springfield to play for the Rangers.

 A member of the Mohawk tribe (Oneida Mohawk), Maracle would become the first full-blooded (Indian) Indigenous Hockey player in National Hockey League / NHL history

-Maracle made his NHL debut with the New York Rangers on February 12, 1931, in Detroit vs the Detroit Falcons in 1-1 OT tie.
+Maracle made his NHL debut with the New York Rangers on February 12, 1931 at The Olympia vs the Detroit Falcons in 1-1 OT tie.